Home > Guides > Best mini guitar amps: Power meets portability

 Only 1 watt

-The Mini ’57 gives you the classic Fender Tweed looks and glassy clean sounds in a 1W amp with 2×2” speaker configuration.
+The Mini ’57 gives you the classic Fender Tweed looks and glassy clean guitar sounds in a 1W amp with 2×2” speaker configuration.
 It has built-in distortion, volume, tone, and power controls.
 It runs on 9V AC power.

 Even though the 1W plays out a reasonable volume, there is a ¼” headphone jack for silent use.
 What’s more, the output can also be used to DI the signal to recording gear or sound console making it possible to use live if you want.